 The Town of Okotoks continues to be committed to reducing waste and maximizing the lifespan of the Foothills Regional Landfill and Resource Recovery Centre.
-In 2014 Council adopted the comprehensive 2020 Waste Management Plan; an objective of this plan is to divert 80% of the waste produced in Okotoks from the landfill by 2020.
-To help achieve this goal is all multi-family residential properties must have a recycling collection program in place by July 1, 2017 and an organics collection program in place by January 1, 2018.
+It is mandatory for all multi-family residential properties to have onsite garbage, recycling and organics collection for their residents.

 Waste diversion programs support local businesses, stimulate the economy, provide meaningful employment opportunities, potentially increase property values due to less local landfills and enhance the overall feeling of well-being in the community.